0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 The 'config.json' file holds the settings used by the various *Humble Roots Project* modules.
 Whenever the 'config.json' is updated, the *Control* module detects the change and publishes the content of the file on the 'config' topic, thereby making it available to the other application modules.
-This method of distributing configuration settings is necessary when the modules are distributed on separate systems.
+This method of propagating configuration settings is necessary when the modules are distributed on separate systems.

-The 'config.json' file is composed of several setting sections and sub-sections driving the different features of the project, as described below.
+The 'config.json' file is composed of several sections and sub-sections driving the different features of the project, as described below.

 There are two types of settings: